kenmccann/advanced-tier-offering/README.md

 You can see more  about this in this [link](https://docs.aquasec.com/docs/vulnerabilities-tab#section-description)

-It's useful to go through this with the  customer and refer  to the vulnerability details that are highlighed which is related to the package.
+It's useful to go through this with the  customer and refer  to the vulnerability details that are highlighed which is related to the package so the customer  can gain more valuable ins

+--

 ### How the "Example" Image Assurance Policy effects the compliance of scan results